 “Fun is a theme throughout the car with pops of yellow present throughout and a range of different materials, textures, and motifs”

 This may be the biggest Fiat to wear a Panda badge, but it’s not a big car by today’s standards.
 However, it does make good use of the space available.
 There’s a decent boot, which is slightly larger than the related Citroën ë-C3 and easily swallows four overnight bags with room to spare.
 Passengers get plenty of space regardless of where they are sitting with ample head- and legroom even in the back.
 Upfront is also spacious, with decent storage compartments and the bonus of a dashboard cubby.
 On La Prima models this is partly upholstered with real bamboo fibres adding additional character to the interior.
 Fun is a theme throughout the car with pops of yellow present throughout and a range of different materials, textures, and motifs to make the Grande Panda stand out.
-Notably the blue plastic used for the door cards is made from plastic and aluminium found in drinks cartons which can’t usually be recycled.
-The seats aren’t as padded as they are in the ë-C3, nor is the suspension as soft, and our La Prima test car jiggled about over rough road surfaces.
+Notably the blue plastic used for the door cards is made from plastic and aluminium found in drinks cartons which can’t usually be recycled, and each Grande Panda helps to recycle 140 cartons.
+The seats aren’t as padded as they are in the ë-C3, nor is the suspension as soft, so you will be jiggled about over rough road surfaces, particular if you are in the top of the range model with larger wheels.

 Expert rating: 4/5

 The main feature of the Grande Panda Electric is the 4.5-metre integrated spiral charging cable hidden behind the front grille.
-This frees up space in the boot and should mean you avoid getting tangled as it retracts back into the car – though this does take a bit of practice.
+This frees up space in the boot and should mean you avoid getting tangled as it retracts back into the car, but it does take a bit of practice to get it to slot back into place.
 For rapid charging on the go, the Grande Panda also has a more conventional port on the rear passenger side of the car.
-There are two trim options: RED and La Prima.
-All cars get a 10-inch digital driver display and a 10.25-inch central touch-screen with wireless CarPlay and Android Auto integration.
+Since we first drove it the UK trim line-up has evolved into Pop, Icon and La Prima grades, all of which get the 10-inch digital instruments and 10.25-inch central screen, the latter with wireless CarPlay and Android Auto integration.
 La Prima modes also get sat-nav and a handy wireless phone charger on top of the standard four USB-C ports throughout the car.
-The infotainment doesn’t have a huge range of features, but the layout is fairly responsive and easier to use than the 600e.
-We appreciate the physical heating controls, upgraded to climate control with heated seats in La Prima models.
-On the outside RED models get retro white steel wheels, while La Prima cars get larger alloys.
-The Grande Panda brings a slice of Italy to Britain’s streets with its choice of seven paint colours, none of which are grey, and you can add to the robust looks by adding inserts to the Panda lettering imprinted on the doors.
+The infotainment doesn’t have a huge range of features, but the layout is much simpler than the 600e, fairly responsive and easy to use.
+We appreciate the physical heating control which get upgraded to climate control with heated seats in La Prima models.
+Each to theirs but we’re huge fans of the white steel wheels on the basic Pop version, and the slice of retro cool they bring.
+The others get more conventional alloys if that’s your bag.

 Expert rating: 4/5